 Meet The Trainers

-Evergreen Head Ski Trainer / EAA Program Manager
+Evergreen Head Alpine Trainer / EAA Program Manager

-Demelza was raised in the King Valley of Victoria, famous wine country that lies beneath the Snowy Mountains of Australia, with a pair of skis in one hand and a passport in the other.
+Demelza was raised in the King Valley, famous wine country that lies beneath the Snowy Mountains of Australia, with a pair of skis in one hand and a passport in the other.

 Evergreen Head Snowboard Trainer / Chief Examiner